dwang181/selectivecal/README.md

 # On Calibrating Semantic Segmentation Models: Analyses and An Algorithm (CVPR 2023)

-Source code for selective scaling will be released soon.
-Before it is released, common questions could be discussed in the issues.
+Source code for selective scaling undergoes ongoing updates.
+Before it is completely released, common questions could be discussed in the issues.

 # Quick reference